 Project Description

-Dawn of the Ducks is a single-player game and simulation developed for the Evolutionary Psychology course to teach concepts of evolution.
+Dawn of the Duck is a single-player game and simulation developed for the Evolutionary Psychology course to teach concepts of evolution.

 The project is broken up into 2 parts

-• A game mode where the students can make decisions at certain points to influence the evolutionary process of the ducks.
+- A play mode where the students can make decisions at certain points to influence the evolutionary process of the ducks.
 Similar to the simulation mode, students set parameters before the game commences.
 At junctures during the game, students will be asked to select a number of evolved ducks to proceed with the game.

 Teaching Strategy